GNOME/orca/REMOTE-CONTROLLER-COMMANDS.md

 - **Main Object Path**: `/org/gnome/Orca/Service`
 - **Module Object Paths**: `/org/gnome/Orca/Service/ModuleName`

-For information on how to execute these commands, see [README-REMOTE-CONTROLLER.md](README-REMOTE-CONTROLLER.md).
+Additional information about using the remote controller can be found in [README-REMOTE-CONTROLLER.md](README-REMOTE-CONTROLLER.md).

 ---